-Occupational therapists are licensed health professionals who understand the health and disability issues people face over a lifetime and know how to match the abilities of an individual with needed supports.
+Occupational therapists (OTs) are licensed health professionals who understand the health and disability issues people face over a lifetime and know how to match the abilities of an individual with needed supports.

 OTs are skilled at performing home assessments that identify a person's daily routines and activities and the barriers that impact performing them.
 An OT then works with the individual, the family and others to identify solutions for achieving the desired goals.

 An OT has a strong understanding how an individual functions in her or his space, which is essential in making recommendations that will enhance function and safety in the home environment.
 This person-centered focus helps ensure that any modifications made to a home will meet both current and future needs.
 Such assessments save money in the long run by helping to avoid mistakes in product selections and design solutions.

-All OTs have training in basic home assessments and some have additional training or certifications including Specialty Certification in Environmental Modifications (known as SCEM) from the American Occupational Therapy Association (AOTA), the Executive Certificate in Home Modifications (ECHM) or the CAPS designation.
+All OTs have training in basic home assessments, and some have additional training or certifications including Specialty Certification in Environmental Modifications (known as SCEM) through the American Occupational Therapy Association (AOTA), the Executive Certificate in Home Modifications (ECHM) or the CAPS designation.

 - Assess an individual’s abilities, challenges and needs.
 (This is often done by asking questions, such as: Do you have medical conditions that impact your daily life?
 What activities are painful or difficult for you to do?)

 - Provide a home evaluation and recommend changes to increase safety and ease of use

 - Identify furnishings, equipment and techniques that can help with regular or needed activities

 - Suggest and demonstrate techniques that can make essential activities possible or easier

 - Collaborate with a home improvement contractor to develop a modification or build plan that will meet the needs of an individual or household

-Work with clients after the modifications, equipment or specialized products have been installed tin order to ensure safe usage
+Work with clients after the modifications, equipment or specialized products have been installed in order to ensure safe usage